djdt/spcal/docs/source/install.rst

     cd spcal
     pip install -e

-Installation requires compilation of a C extenstion, for more information see the Python documenation `Building C and C++ Extensions<https://docs.python.org/3/extending/building.html>` and `Building C and C++ Extensions on Windows<https://docs.python.org/3/extending/windows.html>`.
+Installation requires compilation of a C extension, for more information see the Python documentation `Building C and C++ Extensions<https://docs.python.org/3/extending/building.html>` and `Building C and C++ Extensions on Windows<https://docs.python.org/3/extending/windows.html>`.

 The program can then be launched from the command line using ``spcal``.